confluentinc/ksqldb-recipes/docs/security/ssh-attack/index.md

 ## What is it?

 There are lots of ways SSH can be abused but one of the most straightforward ways to detect a problem is to monitor for rejected logins.
-This recipe tracks Syslog data and streams out pairs of usernames and IPs of bad logins.
+This recipe processes Syslog data to detect bad logins and streams out those pairs of usernames and IP addresses.
+With ksqlDB, you can filter and react to events in real time rather than performing historical analysis of Syslog data from cold storage.

 ![ssh-attack](../../img/ssh-attack.png)